Justin-Randall/ElasticTelemetry/README.md

 ElasticTelemetry uses Herald for the json log transformer and for the log writer interface to implement a custom writer shipping logs to ElasticSearch.
 The source for this library is freely available from the [Herald GitHub repo](https://github.com/Justin-Randall/Herald/)

-To update it independently of this plugin, either grab the latest continuous build release or clone it under `Plugins/ElasticTelemetry/Source/ThirdParty` and build it.
+To update it independently of this plugin, either:
+  - Grab the latest continuous build release.
+  - Clone it under `Plugins/ElasticTelemetry/Source/ThirdParty` and build it.
+  - Run `RunTests.ps1` and it will download the release, delete the `Herald` directory and the unzip the new sources.

 It should be possible to build within an Unreal project directly if modifications are made to `ThirdParty/Herald.Build.cs`.